JonathanWilbur/mueller-report/volume1.md

 Peace.
 597 Simes personally has many contacts with current and former Russian government officials, 598 as does CNI collectively.
-As CNI stated when seeking a grant from the Carnegie corporation in 2015, CNI has "unparalleled access to Russian officials and politicians among Washington think tanks, " 599 in part because CNI has arranged for U.S. delegations to visit Russia and for Russian delegations to visit the United States as part of so-called "Track 11" diplomatic efforts.
+As CNI stated when seeking a grant from the Carnegie corporation in 2015, CNI has "unparalleled access to Russian officials and politicians among Washington think tanks," 599 in part because CNI has arranged for U.S. delegations to visit Russia and for Russian delegations to visit the United States as part of so-called "Track 11" diplomatic efforts.
 600

 On March 14, 2016, CNI board member Richard Plepler organized a luncheon for CNI and